pku-liang/ksim-ae/README.md

 ## Tools and Simulators Setup

-Clone this repo on the `$HOME` directory of user.
+Clone this repo on the `$HOME` directory of the user.

 ```bash
 git clone [this-repo] ~/ksim-ae
 ```

-Tools are in `sims` and `tools` folder, run the following command to setup all simulators.
+Tools are in `sims` and `tools` folder, run the following command to set up all simulators.

 ```bash
 make prepare # download git submodule, make sure to run in single thread
 make -j$(nproc) setup # setup environment, multi-threading is supported
 ```

-Sometimes `verilator` may fail compilation on multi-thread, you may need to run setup in single thread after failure.
+Sometimes `verilator` may fail compilation on multi-thread, you may need to run setup in a single thread after failure.

 ```bash
 make -j1 setup